aadityachapagain/aadityachapagain.github.io/content/articles/tracking_training.md

 # Installation

-Installing `wandb` is very easy, just run blow command in terminal and you are good to go.
+Installing `wandb` is very easy, just run below command in terminal and you are good to go.

 ```bash
 pip install wandb